Orange-OpenSource/casskop/website/docs/2_setup/1_getting_started.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The operator uses standard Cassandra image (tested up to Version 3.11), and can run on Kubernetes 1.13.3+.
+The operator uses the standard Cassandra image (tested up to Version 3.11), and can run on Kubernetes 1.13.3+.

 :::info
 The operator supports Cassandra 3.11.0+